evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

     ws.add_test_suite(project.id, test_suite)
 ```

-We use cycle for demonstration.
+We use a cycle for demonstration.
 In production, you would run these checks sequentially.

 **Add a test monitoring Panel**.
 Now, let's add a simple panel to display Test results over time.
 You can manage dashboards in the UI (like you did before) or programmatically.
 Let's now explore how to do it from Python.